Arthur Sadoun unveils new top team at Publicis as Steve King moves to Europe role

 Big, international regions such as King's new remit covering Europe matter within Publicis Groupe, Sadoun added, noting he has responsibility himself for North America.

-Publicis Groupe said Sadoun had picked the four new members of the Directoire+ because they are “highly qualified individuals who have demonstrated great mastery of operations in their role”.
+Publicis said Sadoun had picked the four new members of the Directoire+ because they are “highly qualified individuals who have demonstrated great mastery of operations in their role."

 He explained the rationale for the new changes in a video to staff.

-That move has paid off, he said, as Publicis Groupe has been performing strongly with 10% growth in 2021 and again in H1 2022.
+That move has paid off, he said, as Publicis Groupe has been performing strongly with 10% revenue growth in 2021 and again in H1 2022, as the group has bounced back above pre-pandemic levels.

-“This is a big opportunity for our clients and for us, but also a big risk if we don’t make it a core priority for our group.

-“With [data unit] Epsilon and [consulting arm] Publicis Sapient now fully integrated with our media and creative operations, we are uniquely placed to lead this creative commerce revolution, and put it at the core of our clients’ transformation journeys."

-Michel-Alain Proch, chief financial officer, and Anne-Gabrielle Hellebronner, secretary-general, remain on a “wider” Directoire – along with members of the Directoire+ – which is responsible for corporate and administrative functions.
+Michel-Alain Proch, CFO, and Anne-Gabrielle Hellebronner, secretary-general, remain on a “wider” Directoire, along with members of the Directoire+, which is responsible for corporate and administrative functions.

 The management board, which includes about 18 leaders, operates below the Directoire+ and Directoire.

-The shake-up is arguably the biggest management change at Publicis Groupe since 2014, when the company announced plans for Lévy to step down as CEO in 2017 after 30 years and previously created a Directoire+.
+The shake-up is arguably the biggest management change at Publicis Groupe since 2014, when the company said Lévy would step down as CEO in 2017 after 30 years and previously created a Directoire+.

 Sadoun and King were both appointed to the Directoire+ in 2014 and Sadoun later went on to succeed Lévy as CEO.

-Lévy added: “This team will be in charge of operationalising the 'Power of One' in an even deeper, broader and more demanding way, with the integration of the e-commerce functions now inseparable from all dimensions of marketing and business transformation.”
+“This team will be in charge of operationalising the 'Power of One' in an even deeper, broader and more demanding way, with the integration of the e-commerce functions now inseparable from all dimensions of marketing and business transformation," Levy said.

-Publicis Groupe is the world's second largest agency group with about 90,000 employees.
+Publicis, whose main PR firm in the U.S. is MSL, is the world's second-largest agency group with about 90,000 employees.